petteriTeikari/first-order-model-wrapper/README.md

 #### TODO!

-You could probably want just one call for all this, i.e. you are annoyed by this :P
+You could probably want just one call for all these steps, i.e. you are annoyed by all the cropping calls :P

 ![learn to code](doc/learn_to_code.png)